isc-at/WebSocket-Client-IRIS-internal/README.md

 Well, this is the result and it was rather simple in the end.
    - After I succeeded in my personal fight against Windows Firewall ;-)

-You basically need to prepare 2 classes:
+You basically need to prepare 3 classes:
 - Credentials for User,  PW, SSL
 - an Event Listener
-and a 3rd to use the client.
-Could be a .MAC routine as well
+- the Client  (Could be a .MAC routine as well)

-The example uses the WS.EchoServer (a derivate from former SAMPLES in Caché).
+The example uses the WSS.EchoServer (a derivate from former SAMPLES in Caché).
 The default assumption is to have Client and Server on the same system & namespace.
 But if you have some other echo server (e.g. ws://echo.websocket.org)
 you just pass the URL as param.